 - indigenous students (new in 2019)

 Data provided in the School Survey Data for Non-State Schools – Queensland 2019 (the ‘Census form’) are used by the Non-State Schools Accreditation Board (the ‘Board’) in connection with its statutory functions.
 The data are also used by the Queensland Department of Education (the ‘Department’) in assessing the entitlement to allowances distributed to governing bodies of non-State schools on behalf of the Queensland Minister for Education.

 Overseas students, who are responsible for the cost of their own education, do not receive state recurrent funding.
 These students are to be excluded from all sections of the Census form, except the section titled Overseas students.

 The Census Day is the last Friday of February of each year.

-The completed Census form is to be submitted to the Non-State Schools Accreditation Board Secretariat (‘NSSAB Secretariat’) via NSSAB Online Services by Friday, 2 March 2018 (Friday following Census Day).
+The completed Census form is to be submitted to the Non-State Schools Accreditation Board Secretariat (‘NSSAB Secretariat’) via NSSAB Online Services no later than Friday, 1 March 2019 (Friday following Census Day).

 The Census form collects data on:

 - Full-time students

 - English as a Second Language (ESL) students